liuyj8526/Statistics-in-Representation-Theory/README.md

 Decomposable-Groups-Generalized: Script for testing decomposable (G,H) groups.
 Only tests for core-free H but can be modified to find all H

 Group properties:
-Can be used to find if group is Frobenius, find the center, and generate the Hughes Thompson Group (hpgroup).
+Can be used to find if group is Frobenius, find the center, and generate the Hughes Thompson Group (hpgroup) and Ph(G) group.

+Output Modifier:
+Axulliary.